sirjonasxx/G-ExtensionStore/README.md

 * In future versions of G-Earth (not directly), you will have to enable `Experimental mode` in the `Extra` tab to install extensions in the old way.
 This will come with a warning!
 This means the G-ExtensionStore will be the main way of installing and publishing extensions

 #### Todo
-* Github workflow to verify correctness of submissions
 * Create a tool to create the submission